jameizie-it/Setting-Up-Azure-Active-Directory/README.md

         Run the script and observe the user accounts being created.<br>
         Once the script finishes, open ADUC and verify that the accounts are present in the appropriate OU.<br>
         Attempt to log into VM1 using one of the newly created user accounts (refer to the password mentioned in the script).<br>
-        To reset the password or unlock an account, right-click on the user in the "_EMPLOYEES" OU and perform the necessary actions.

       </p>
     </li>
   </ol>